 Whether it’s because of budget, confidence or driving ability, there are several reasons why people choose to visit New Zealand without hiring a car.

-Despite spending two months exploring New Zealand in a campervan, I also spent four months there without one.
-While I’d occasionally hire transport, I primarily used busses.
+Despite spending two months exploring New Zealand in a campervan, I also spent four months travelling around without one.
+While I occasionally hired a car or campervan, I primarily used buses to get around.

 Travel by bus (InterCity)